alexcroox/R3-Web/README.md

 ### Adding new Terrains

-R3 supports over [45 popular terrains as seen here](https://titanmods.xyz/r3/tiler).
+R3 supports over [45 popular terrains](https://titanmods.xyz/r3/tiler).
 Just played a mission on a map that R3 doesn't yet support?
 Feel free to add it yourself and let every user of R3 benefit from it!
 Follow the [simple instructions here](https://github.com/alexcroox/R3-Web/wiki/Adding-new-terrains)